 Owners have attempted to reset the TPMS monitoring system by disconnecting the battery.
 If you disconnect the negative battery terminal for 5 minutes – all electronic modules and capacitors lose their memory.
-This is not only applicable to your TPMS system, but every electronic circuit on your vehicle.
+This is not only applicable to your TPMS system but every electronic circuit on your vehicle.
 This practice will also erase onboard error messages.

-As a process of elimination exercise, you can have the wheel with the faulty signals rotated with a wheel which has a good signal.
+As a process of elimination exercise, you can have the wheel with the faulty signals rotated with a wheel that has a good signal.
 If that same wheel is still giving problems at the new location, you’ve identified the wheel valve sensor to be faulty.
 Alternatively, if you’ve rotated wheels and the wheel which was behaving, now gives problems where the previous wheel did, you can safely conclude, you have a faulty chassis sensor.